Get the guide in PDF form so you can explore Maui from the airplane, from you phone, or from anywhere you happen to be between your home and Maui!

 Of these popular Kaanapali hotels, one in particular stands out as truly unique.
 The famous Kaanapali Beach Hotel, is recognized as “Hawaii’s Most Hawaiian Hotel.”

 If you’re looking for authentic, “Hawaiiana” atmosphere and charm, KBH is the spot for you.
-Not to mention their world-famous Tiki Bar is a favorite of locals and visitors alike.

 All Kaanapali hotels have restaurants and bars with spectacular ocean views.
 But Whalers Village, an upscale shopping center in the heart of Kaanapali, is also home to some terrific beachside restaurants.